 Packing tip: If you can’t decide on the fate of some items, make a ‘Maybe’ pile.
 This will allow you to keep moving, saving you valuable minutes of packing time.

-The pile doesn’t have to be neat and tidy, it just has to have a designation.
+The pile doesn’t have to be neat and tidy, and it just has to have a designation.
 When you have clearly defined piles, you get a better idea of how much you have.

 Be Ruthless – Donate or Throw Away

-Moving in a hurry can actually be a blessing in disguise.
+Moving in a hurry can be a blessing in disguise.
 The deadline means that you will be more decisive about what stays and what goes.

-When you pick something up, follow your gut.
-Never going to use it again?
+When you pick something up, follow your gut—never going to use it again?
 If the item is still in good condition, find a place to donate it.
 Otherwise, throw it away.

-We recommend bagging the items you are getting rid of as you go, so you aren’t tempted to try and take something back.
+Kanata’s trusted moving company recommends bagging the items you are getting rid of as you go, so you aren’t tempted to try and take something back.

 Pack Clothes in a Snap